OliwierStecyk/OliwierStecyk/README.md

 🎓 **Student Data Engineering & Analysis, with a passion for sports and learning**
 💻 **Python | SQL | Data Analysis**

-> 📌 New projects are documented in English.
-Older projects are in Polish.
 ---